 Airlines: Emirates / Quantas

-What to do on your stopover in Abu Dhabi?
+What to do in Abu Dhabi?

 - Sheikh Zayed Bin Sultan Al Nahyan Mosque.
 It is surely one of the most beautiful mosques in the world!
 Built in stone and marble and adorned with gold crystal, ceramic and semi-precious stones.
 It also has the largest Persian carpet ever woven.
 It dresses the floor of the prayer room that can accommodate in excess of 40.000 worshipers;